ryumiyax/TaikoArcadeLoader/README.md

 ## Setup

-Copy the extracted contents of `dist.zip` to the same directory as Taiko.exe If your game hangs on a black screen at launch for more than a minute, Start Taiko.exe as Administrator !
+Copy the extracted contents of `dist.zip` to the same directory as Taiko.exe
+If your game hangs on a black screen at launch for more than a minute, Start Taiko.exe as Administrator.

 ### config.toml